 It’s important to communicate often with leaders about your mission, vision, and values—and to make sure they understand your strategic objectives and how their efforts can help the company succeed.
 They, in turn, share this information with their direct reports, creating a ripple effect that helps ensure that everybody is moving in the same direction.

 Your goals and objectives should be shared with leaders early and often.
 If they don’t know where you’re going, they and their teams can’t possibly help you get there!

-Provide Leaders For Opportunities for Interaction and Support
+4. Provide Leaders Opportunities for Interaction and Support

 One effective way to give leaders important exposure to the organization is through job rotation.
 But the use of job rotations is most common at the senior executive level.
 In most organizations, another way to provide similar benefits to new and emerging leaders is to offer opportunities for interaction and the sharing of best practices.

 The Leadership Journey provides these opportunities.
 After learning each new skill, and applying them back on the job, supervisors come back together to discuss and share their experiences.

 These interactions help them better understand the organization and what it does and also help to build relationships and shared understanding between departments.
 That can come into play in important ways when there are conflicts between employees and others they work with.